 - Centers for Disease Control and Prevention: Discover some of the reasons that lesbian, gay, bisexual and transgender youth are at high risk for suicide and find suggestions for how parents and schools can approach their LGBTQ youth about this subject.

-- American Association for Suicidology: Access this fact sheet (PDF) from the American Association of Suicidology to find insights into the risk factors for suicide in the LGBTQ youth community and suggested resources for further action.
+- American Association for Suicidology: Visit the American Association of Suicidology website to find information about the risk factors for suicide in the LGBTQ youth community and suggested resources for further action.

 - National Action Alliance for Suicide Prevention: Find general suicide prevention resources from this public-private partnership.